Andy-J-marshall/Nasa-App/README.md

 * `npm i`
 * `npm run start-app`

+The website will then be running on http://localhost:3000

 ## Testing
 There are a sample selection of unit tests and UI integration tests.
-The integration tests use Cypress, and there are tests that test the full end to end flow as well as using mocked responses from the API.
+The integration tests use Cypress.
+These test the full end to end flow as well as using mocked responses from the API.
 * `npm run unit-tests`
 * `npm run integration-tests`